ksaaskil/functional-programming-examples/blog-posts/what-is-functional-programming.md

 - Compose functions `f: A => B` and `g: C => D` in a useful way
 - Functors, monads, traverse, and all that are just the language for composing functions

-## It is NOT the opposite of imperative programming
+## It is not the opposite of imperative programming

 ```scala
 for (